fenbf/articles/includeTest/readme.md

 	    return 0;
 	}

-Source file where all of our classes are used.
+Source file where all of our classes are used - just by simple object creation.

 ##Why?##
-We would like to test compile time of such code structure.
+We would like to have an option to test compile time of various code structure.
 We have several options to test:

-* **code structure**: Simple test involves only one cpp file that include all header files.
+* **various structure configuration**: We can use the generator to create different code configurations.
+For instance, simple test could involve only one cpp file that include N header files.
 Each header file includes all other header files as well.
-But we can create some other structures.
 * **#pragma once**: How this improves the compilation time?
 * **additional include guard**: How this improves the compilation time?

 ##Structure##
-**Generator**

-Main class that is runs the generation process.
-Created in `main`, in `generator.cpp` file.
+**Generator** - Main class that is runs the generation process.
+Created in `main` in `generator.cpp` file.

 It has some important members:

 * *m_headerCount* - number of headers to generate
 * *m_complexCount* - how generated classes are complex, or simply how many fields they have.

-**SourceFile** - Base class that describe source file to be generated and the creation method.
+**SourceFile** - Base class that describes source file to be generated and the creation method.
 Holds info like *fileName*, *type* (Header or Cpp), and a list of header files that are included - both *.h* files and *.cpp* files can include things.

 **HeaderFile** - Can create a header file.

 **CppFile** - Can create a cpp file.

 **ClassGenerator** - Knows how to create declaration of a class.

+**main()** - creates one Generator and initializes it with params obtained from command line.

 ##Examples##